Welcome

 Questioning Techniques in Examination Stages

-The rules on using leading or non-leading questions vary depending on the stage of witness examination.
+The constraints on question types depend on the stage of witness examination.

 Examination-in-Chief